Samillion/ModernZ/README.md

 ### To do list:
 - [x] Re-organize the functions and variables so the order makes sense and not just random [[commit](https://github.com/Samillion/ModernX-Lite/commit/ff980c8a31a5306f8832ab03b51024deb1feb94a)]
 - [ ] Ensure all included functions and variables are actually used and not remnants of the past
+- [ ] Match mpv's `osc.lua` standards and functionality, where relative, to ensure compatibility and stability.
 - [ ] Improve button placements
 - [ ] Include more customization options for colors
-- [ ] Backward compatibility for mpv v0.36 and below

 ## How to install
-**OSC**: Simply place `modernxlite.lua` in the corresponding mpv scripts folder of your operating system:
+**OSC**: Simply place `modernz.lua` in the corresponding mpv scripts folder of your operating system:

 **Fonts**: Place `Material-Design-Iconic-Font.ttf` and `Material-Design-Iconic-Round.ttf` in the `fonts` folder.

-**Configuration**: To adjust some attributes, such as seek color, place `modernxlite.conf` in the `script-opts` folder
+**Configuration**: To adjust some attributes, such as seek color, place `modernz.conf` in the `script-opts` folder

 **Thumbfast**: This OSC supports [thumbfast](https://github.com/po5/thumbfast).
 No additional steps needed, just place it in the `scripts` folder.